FareedKhan-dev/Responsive-Portfolio-Website/README.md

 <hr style="background-color:black;">

-<p>A simple and clean <strong>Portfolio website for developers</strong>, where then can share their projects along with a link of live preview of their web project</p>
+<p>A simple and clean <strong>Portfolio website for developers</strong>, where they can share their projects along with a link of live preview of their web project</p>

 <br>